-Twente Personeelsdiensten B.V. is located at Stationsplein 10, Wierden (7641 XZ) and are responsible for processing personal data in the context of the nature of the temporary employment and payroll organization .
-In the context of this statement from now on referred to as "we" and "us".
+Twente Personeelsdiensten B.V. is located at Stationsplein 10, Wierden (7641 XZ) and are responsible for processing personal data in the context of the nature of the temporary employment and payroll organisation .
+In the context of the present declaration from now on referred to as "we" and "us".

 What can one expect from Twente Personeelsdiensten B.V.?

-Twente Personeelsdiensten B.V. considers privacy important.
-Twente Personeelsdiensten B.V. therefore attaches great importance to dealing carefully and securely with data of candidates, flex workers, clients, employees, suppliers and visitors of the website in accordance with privacy laws and regulations, including the General Data Protection Regulation.
+Twente Personeelsdiensten B.V. considers privacy to be important.
+Twente Personeelsdiensten B.V. therefore attaches great importance to the careful and secure handling of data of candidates, flex workers, clients, employees, suppliers and website visitors in accordance with privacy laws and regulations, including the General Data Protection Regulation.

 We never sell personal data to third parties.
 We do, however, use the services of other parties who process data on our behalf.
-We conclude processing agreements with these parties so that they, too, deal carefully with our personal data on file.
-After all, we remain responsible for the protection of personal data.
-In addition, we share data with other parties where we are obliged to do so by law, regulation or contractual provision.
-For example, with the tax authorities or another government agency.
+We conclude processing agreements with these parties so that they too handle our personal data carefully.
+After all, we remain responsible for personal data protection.
+In addition, we share data with other parties where we are obliged to do so under laws and regulations or on the basis of a contractual provision.
+For example, with the tax authorities or another government body.
 It may also be necessary to share personal data with other parties as part of our services.
 For example, when we introduce a candidate to a client.

-We retain personal data no longer than is strictly necessary for the purpose for which the data was obtained.
+We do not retain personal data for longer than is strictly necessary for the purpose for which the data was obtained.

 When do we process personal data?

-We process personal data from the moment a person:
+We process personal data from the moment someone:

-• enter personal data on our website, such as by creating an account;
+- enter personal data on our website, for example by creating an account;

-It may happen that we process data about someone that we did not obtain directly from the person.
-Even then, we process this data only for a predetermined and legitimate purpose.
+It may happen that we process data about someone that we have not obtained directly from the person.
+Even then, we only process this data for a predefined and legitimate purpose.

 What do we do with personal data?

 It depends on how we know someone.
 When our website is visited, we process different data than when someone works for us.
 We have taken this into account in the overview below.
-It is therefore possible that several categories apply to someone.
+Therefore, several categories may apply to someone.
 We also inform someone how we handle personal data in specific situations.

-For certain processing, we seek prior personal consent.
-If someone does not give consent and/or objects to a processing, it may affect the services we can provide to someone.
+For certain processing operations, we seek prior personal consent.
+If someone does not give consent and/or objects to a processing, this may affect the service we can provide to someone.

 Visiting the website